Sterile neutrinos in lepton number and lepton flavor violating decays: Summary and Conclusions

-Special emphasis has been made on the stringent limits on the heavy Majorana neutrino from non-observation of $0\nu\beta\beta$-decay, from which we also derived indirect limits on various LNV and LFV processes.
-Our results, displayed in Fig. \ref{figure2} and Table II, have been obtained assuming no CP-violation in the neutrino sector.
-As seen from Table II, our expectations for the prospects of observation of the decays with both $e^{\pm}e^{\pm}$ and $e^{\pm}e^{\mp}$ in the final states are pessimistic.
-One of the messages of the present paper is that despite of such a discouraging prediction these processes are worth searching.
-The point is that any observation of such decays above the limits set by the CP conserving $0\nu\beta\beta$ decay constraints would most likely point to the existence of heavy Majorana neutrinos in the resonant regions of these processes, and CP-violation in the neutrino sector, as explained in sec.
-V.
+Special emphasis has been made on the stringent limits on the heavy Majorana neutrino mass and mixing from non-observation of $0\nu\beta\beta$-decay.
+In particular, we used these limits to derive indirect limits on various LNV and LFV processes.
+Our results, displayed in Table II, have been obtained assuming zero Majorana phases in the neutrino mixing matrix.
+As seen from Table II, our expectations for observability of the decays with both $e^{\pm}e^{\pm}$ and $e^{\pm}e^{\mp}$ in the final states are pessimistic.
+One of the messages of the present paper is that despite of such discouraging prediction these processes are worth searching.
+The point is that any observation of such decays above the limits set by the $0\nu\beta\beta$-decay constraints in Eq. (\ref{dbd-21}) would most likely point to the existence of heavy Majorana sterile neutrino in the resonant regions of these processes, and non-trivial Majorana phases, as explained in sec. \ref{nudbd}.

-We applied our limits on heavy Majorana neutrino mass $m_{N}$ and its mixing $U_{lN}$ for a prediction of upper limits on the rates of as yet experimentally unconstrained LFV and LNV decays of $B$ and $D$ mesons.
-These limits are shown in Table II, and indicate that only the experiments searching for the LNV and LFV decays of $D$ and $D_{s}$ are rather close to probe the rates of these processes not excluded by our analysis.
-Searches for other decays are far away from this perspective. \\[5mm] {\bf Acknowledgements} This work is supported by FONDECYT (Chile) under projects 1100582, 1100287 and Centro-Cient\'\i fico-Tecnol\'{o}gico de Valpara\'\i so PBCT ACT-028.
+We applied our and other existing limits on heavy sterile neutrino mass $m_{N}$ and mixing $U_{lN}$ for the prediction of upper bounds on the rates of LFV and LNV decays of $B$ and $D$ mesons, some of which are as yet experimentally unconstrained.
+These limits are shown in Table II, and indicate that only experiments searching for LNV and LFV decays of $D$ and $D_{s}$ are rather close to probe the rates of these processes, not excluded by our analysis.
+Searches for other decays are far away from this perspective. \\[5mm] {\bf Acknowledgements} This work is supported by FONDECYT (Chile) under projects 1100582, 1100287, \mbox{CONICYT(Chile)} under project 791100017 and Centro-Cient\'\i fico-Tecnol\'{o}gico de Valpara\'\i so PBCT ACT-028.